 - Social isolation- prefers to stay at home rather than to mingle with other people.

-- Weight gain or obesity, which can lead to heart disease and diabetes.
+- Weight gain or obesity, which can lead to heart diseases and diabetes.

 - Alcohol or substance abuse